csviri/kubernetes-glue-operator/docs/reference.md

 - **`name`** - is a mandatory unique (unique also regarding related resources) attribute.
   The resource is referenced by this name from other places, typically other resource templates and `JSCondition`.
   If it is used in a `JSCondition` the `name` must be a valid JavaScript variable name.
+- **`clusterScoped`** - a flag to indicate if the resource is cluster scoped.
+Default value is `false`.
+  It is mandatory to set this for cluster scoped resources.
 - **`resource`** - is the desired state of the resource applied by default using Server Side Apply.
 The resource is templated using
   [qute templating engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.
   There is a restriction, that the child resource is namespaced, and the namespace is always the same as the namespace of the `Glue`